top of page

 You will receive a notification letter from the DOS informing you that your case has been sent to USCIS.
 This letter will be sent to you by mail.
 In my own experience, I received this letter quite late – around 2 months after the fact – and I wasn't even anticipating it, as I was unaware of the process.

-It will take USICS a few weeks to months to make final action on your case, for me it was surprisingly fast my status changed to "case was approved" in 2-3 weeks.
-Once your case is approved the USCIS will send you an I-612, application to waiver form which is also called a waiver approval form.
+It will take USICS a few weeks to months to take final action on your case, for me it was surprisingly fast my status changed to "case was approved" in 2-3 weeks.

 It is important to know that obtaining a favorable recommendation from the Department of State (DOS) does not guarantee that your waiver application is approved by USCIS.
-The USCIS will have to approve your waiver request.
-However, a favorable recommendation can significantly increase your chances of obtaining a waiver from USCIS.

-The following table about "INA 212(e) Waiver Recommendations - FY 2021" will give you an idea, of how many people applied for waivers under different categories and what was the refusal rate for fiscal year 2021 (if you can see the table please open this link for a better mobile experience).
+The following table about "INA 212(e) Waiver Recommendations - FY 2021" will give you an idea, of how many people applied for waivers under different categories and what was the refusal rate for fiscal year 2021 (if you can not see the table please open this link for a better mobile experience).

 Waiver Basis (FY 2021)